By Elizabeth Santoro, RN, MPH

 Mammography may therefore increase the risk of a rupture earlier in the typical lifespan of implants, and the squeezing involved in mammography probably increases the risk of leakage in implants that are already ruptured.
 The potential risk of rupture or leakage needs to be weighed against the benefits of mammography by each individual woman.
 For women who are concerned about breast cancer, knowledge of mammography problems might discourage women from getting breast implants, or encourage them to have their implants removed and not replaced.
-Current guidelines encourage women with breast implants to have regular mammograms provided that the technician knows the woman has implants prior to the procedure and that special techniques are utilized.6 In light of this new research, those guidelines need to be reconsidered, especially for women with silicone gel breast implants, where leakage can cause permanent disfigurement and has unknown health risks.
+Current guidelines encourage women with breast implants to have regular mammograms provided that the technician knows the woman has implants prior to the procedure and that special techniques are utilized.6 In light of this research, those guidelines need to be reconsidered, especially for women with silicone gel breast implants, where leakage can cause permanent disfigurement and has unknown health risks.

 Delayed Breast Cancer Detection

 Breast implants can interfere with the detection of breast cancer, because the implants can obscure the mammography image of a tumor.
 Implants therefore have the potential to delay the diagnosis of breast cancer.
-Although mammography can be performed in ways that minimize the interference of the implants, research by Miglioretti and colleagues indicated that even so 55% of breast tumors were missed, compared to 33% of tumors for women without implants.7 In fact, a recent study found that women tend to be diagnosed with breast cancer at a later stage if they have breast implants than if they don’t, probably because their mammograms were less accurate.8 A delayed diagnosis could necessitate more radical surgery: a cancer that could have been treated at an earlier stage with breast-sparing treatments, such as lumpectomy, may instead require a mastectomy.9 10 A delay in diagnosis could also potentially result in death, and there is new evidence that women with breast implants who develop breast cancer do not live as long as other breast cancer patients.7 Miglioretti and colleagues also found that among newly diagnosed breast cancer patients who did not have any symptoms, the augmented women had larger tumors than those who did not have implants.7 However, there is no evidence that implants cause breast cancer.
+Although mammography can be performed in ways that minimize the interference of the implants, research by Miglioretti and colleagues indicated that even so 55% of breast tumors were missed, compared to 33% of tumors for women without implants.7 In fact, a study found that women tend to be diagnosed with breast cancer at a later stage if they have breast implants than if they don’t, probably because their mammograms were less accurate.8 A delayed diagnosis could necessitate more radical surgery: a cancer that could have been treated at an earlier stage with breast-sparing treatments, such as lumpectomy, may instead require a mastectomy.9 10 A delay in diagnosis could also potentially result in death, and there is evidence that women with breast implants who develop breast cancer do not live as long as other breast cancer patients.7 Miglioretti and colleagues also found that among newly diagnosed breast cancer patients who did not have any symptoms, the augmented women had larger tumors than those who did not have implants.7 However, there is no evidence that implants cause breast cancer.